rodrigobelloso/fib/README.md

 # Clean only object files
 make cleanobj

+# Build with debug information
+make debug

+# Rebuild the project (clean and then build)
+make rebuild

+# Run basic tests
+make test
 ```

 _The `makefile` will automatically detect your platform and will adjust the path for GMP accordingly._